 Rancho Cucamonga is a city located in San Bernardino County California.
-With a 2020 population of 178,119, it is the 27th largest city in California and the 147th largest city in the United States .
-Rancho Cucamonga is currently growing at a rate of 0.15% annually and its population has increased by 7.78% since the most recent census, which recorded a population of 165,269 in 2010.
-Rancho Cucamonga reached it's highest population of 178,119 in 2021.
-Spanning over 40 miles, Rancho Cucamonga has a population density of 4,440 people per square mile.
+Rancho Cucamonga has a 2020 population of 178,377.
+Rancho Cucamonga is currently growing at a rate of 0.14% annually and its population has increased by 7.31% since the most recent census, which recorded a population of 166,226 in 2010.

 The average household income in Rancho Cucamonga is $108,525 with a poverty rate of 7.94%.
 The median rental costs in recent years comes to $1,777 per month, and the median house value is $495,800.
 The median age in Rancho Cucamonga is 35.9 years, 34.1 years for males, and 38 years for females.

 Rancho Cucamonga is located in San Bernardino County, California 37 miles east of Downtown Los Angeles.
 Rancho Cucamonga is the 7th largest city in the Inland Empire, a large metropolitan area in Southern California comsisting of Riverside and San Bernardino counties, and the 19th largest city in Southern California.